cjeong1021/EID101/README.md

 # Where We Started

  NYC has a footfall of over 50 million tourists a year, consisting of approximately 42.9 million domestic visitors and 11.4 million international visitors.
 More than 500,000 people ride bicycles frequently in New York City.
+ Initially, we assumed that tourists would face difficulty in navigating while biking and looking at a phone at the same time, and we decided to create an audio navigational device to solve their problem.
+However, interviews at Highline and Times Square revealed that biking is not the main method of transportation.
+It was due to the lack of protected bike lanes.
+Therefore bike navigation is not a true pain of tourists.
+There is no product market fit.
+ Meanwhile, we found that the most popular answer to “what are the major problems you face as a tourist in NYC?” has been the lack of access to reliable wi-fi.
 Due to the short duration of their stay in New York City, these visitors are often forced to use the free Wi-Fi restricted to their hotels and do not have any Wi-Fi access outside the hotel.
 Being tourists/businessmen, they spend the majority of their time outside the hotel, and once again, without any internet access.

 # Targeted Customer Segment